Manganese: Niche

 Methylcyclopentadienyl manganese tricarbonyl is an additive in some unleaded gasoline to boost octane rating and reduce engine knocking.

-Manganese(IV) oxide (manganese dioxide, MnO_{2}) is used as a reagent in organic chemistry for the oxidation of benzylic alcohols (where the hydroxyl group is adjacent to an aromatic ring).
+Manganese(IV) oxide (manganese dioxide, MnO2) is used as a reagent in organic chemistry for the oxidation of benzylic alcohols (where the hydroxyl group is adjacent to an aromatic ring).
 Manganese dioxide has been used since antiquity to oxidize and neutralize the greenish tinge in glass from trace amounts of iron contamination.
-MnO_{2} is also used in the manufacture of oxygen and chlorine and in drying black paints.
+MnO2 is also used in the manufacture of oxygen and chlorine and in drying black paints.
 In some preparations, it is a brown pigment for paint and is a constituent of natural umber.

 Tetravalent manganese is used as an activator in red-emitting phosphors.
 While many compounds are known which show luminescence, the majority are not used in commercial application due to low efficiency or deep red emission.
-However, several Mn^{4+} activated fluorides were reported as potential red-emitting phosphors for warm-white LEDs.
-But to this day, only K_{2}SiF_{6}:Mn^{4+} is commercially available for use in warm-white LEDs.
+However, several Mn(4+) activated fluorides were reported as potential red-emitting phosphors for warm-white LEDs.
+But to this day, only K2SiF6:Mn(4+) is commercially available for use in warm-white LEDs.